charleswasaway/charleswasaway/README.md

 <p>
 Anyone under 18, PLEASEEE DNI.
-I really don't want to interact or deal w/minors and prefer to keep my online spaces strictly 18+.
+I really don't want to interact or deal w/minors and prefer to keep my online spaces strictly 18+
 </p>

 <p>
-Following me on GitHub, signing my Strawpage/Ata, or wanting to C+H is fine, as long as you don’t try to actively talk to me.
+Following me on GitHub, signing my Strawpage/Ata, or wanting to C+H is OKAY!
+Just as long as you don’t try to actively talk to me.
 </p>

 <p>